Your First Steps

-These are the most common questions for people coming into the world of Star Wars books (at least, they were for me).
+These are the most common questions for people coming into the Expanded Universe (EU) of Star Wars books and comics (at least, they were for me).
 If you just count Canon, there are more than 40 books—with new titles hitting the shelves nearly every month.
 Meanwhile, there are hundreds of titles to choose from in Legends!

 It can be overwhelming for anyone who didn’t have the chance to get in on the ground floor and read everything as it came out.
 And let’s face it - that’s an awful lot of us.

-In this article, I’ll show you how my own thinking about reading Star Wars books has evolved, and hopefully it will help you come up with a plan of your own.
+In this article, I’ll show you how my thinking about reading Star Wars books has evolved.
+Hopefully, it will help you come up with a plan of your own

 To Start at the Very Beginning?

 I had meant to get into Star Wars books for a few years when I sat down to play Star Wars: Knights of the Old Republic.
-This was before Disney bought Lucasfilm, and I was sure Revenge of the Sith was the last Star Wars movie I’d ever see, and I was happy just to be back in this universe I had loved as a kid.
+This was back before Disney bought Lucasfilm.
+I was sure Revenge of the Sith was the last Star Wars movie I’d ever see, and I was happy just to be back in this universe I had loved as a kid.

-Partly because I had just been spending time in the Old Republic Era, and partly because I had no better idea where else to start, I figured I’d go back as far as I could.
-I’d see where this galactic struggle of good and evil began, and read everything in chronological order, so I could follow the ebb and flow over the generations.
+Partly because I had been spending time in the Old Republic Era, and partly because I had no better idea where else to start, I figured I’d go back as far as I could.
+I’d see where this galactic struggle of good and evil began and go through chronologically, so I could follow the ebb and flow over the millennia.

-It seemed as good a plan as any, so I dove into the Lost Tribe of the Sith collection, which lays the foundation for an isolated group of Sith that reappears later in the Expanded Universe and paints an interesting picture of the galaxy five thousand years before the Battle of Yavin.
-But then I found something set even earlier and snatched up Dawn of the Jedi: Into the Void—set twenty-five thousand years before the time of Luke Skywalker.
+It seemed as good a plan as any, so I dove into the Lost Tribe of the Sith collection, which lays the foundation for an isolated group of Sith that reappears later in the EU and paints a fascinating picture of the galaxy five thousand years before the Battle of Yavin.
+But then I found something set even earlier and snatched up Dawn of the Jedi: Into the Void, which takes place twenty-five thousand years before the time of Luke Skywalker.

-I even took my first steps into the world of comics and graphic novels by bingeing the entire run of Dawn of the Jedi comics.
-Together, the novel and comics offered a fascinating glimpse into the very beginning of the Jedi Order, including the origin of lightsabers and the seed of what would eventually become the Sith as we now know them.
+I even took my first steps into comics and graphic novels by binging the entire run of Dawn of the Jedi comics.
+Together, the book and comics offered a fascinating glimpse into the very beginning of the Jedi Order, including the origin of lightsabers and the seed of what would eventually become the Sith as we now know them.

-But then the sequel trilogy came and ushered in a new golden age of Star Wars.
+The sequel trilogy ushered in a new golden age of Star Wars.
 With it came original books filling us in on the adventures of familiar faces and introducing us to memorable new characters.
 New movies meant new novelizations.
 There was even a collection of short stories commemorating the franchise’s 40th anniversary.

-I still wanted to read all the books—canon and legends.
+I still wanted to read all the books—Canon and Legends.
 But all this new material and the excitement surrounding it made it difficult to stick to my original plan of reading everything chronologically.

 I Suggest a New Strategy, R2

-There was more than just the temptation of recent books behind me changing my initial chronological plan.
-The fact was that only working through books set millennia before the films ignored what was going with Star Wars publishing out here in the real world.
+I quickly realized that methodically working through books set millennia before the films ignored what was happening with Star Wars publishing here in the real world.

-I saw articles talking about Lost Stars, heard podcasters talk about the Aftermath trilogy and Catalyst.
-Did it make sense for me to say “Sounds good, guys, I’ll get to them in a decade or two” while I still worked through the Old Republic Era?
+I saw articles about Lost Stars and heard podcasters talk about the Aftermath trilogy and Catalyst.
+Did it make sense for me to say, “Sounds good, guys, I’ll get to them in a decade or two” while I still worked through the Old Republic Era?

 I didn’t think so.

-And, as a practical matter, chronological order isn’t always the easiest way to go.
-Many of the older books are available digitally – but not all of them, and for readers who want actual paper books, some of the Legends titles are hard to find.
-However, there are plenty of books RIGHT THERE in your bookstore.
+And as a practical matter, chronological order isn’t always the simplest approach.
+Many of the older books are available digitally—but not all of them, and for readers who want actual paper books, some of the Legends titles are hard to find.
+However, many of the new books are RIGHT THERE in your bookstore.
 Ultimately, it didn’t make sense to slow down because I couldn’t find the next thing on the in-universe timeline.

-As I thought about it some more, I had one final epiphany.
-It dawned on me that I don’t limit myself to read anything else chronologically.
+I then had one final epiphany.
+It dawned on me that I don’t limit myself to reading anything else chronologically.
 So why was I handcuffing myself into reading Star Wars that way?
-I began to feel like I had overcomplicated something that was supposed to a fun past time.
+I began to realize that I had overcomplicated something supposed to be fun.

-With that, I unapologetically jumped into celebrating 40 years of Star Wars with From a Certain Point of View.
+I unapologetically jumped into celebrating 40 years of Star Wars by cracking open From a Certain Point of View.

 Choose Your Destiny